 If you can confidently conclude that distance was the major reason for the failure, you can find good value when the horse returns to its favoured range.

 Something as simple as the venue for a meeting can lead to a forgive run.
 Even before you take into account factors such as track conditions and bias, the racecourse itself can be a huge factor.
 They all have their own intricacies.
 The major metro tracks in Melbourne are a great example.
 A 1400m Listed Handicap on a Good 4 track at Moonee Valley is very different to a 1400m Listed Handicap on a Good 4 at Flemington.
 The Valley is a small, tight turning track with a very short straight: often bigger horses with longer strides can’t get right into their groove there.
 Flemington is enormous by comparison.
 It has huge, sweeping turns and an extremely long straight that allows horses to wind right up.
 “Track specialists” definitely exist.

 Many punters believe that “a wet track is a wet track” and that there isn’t much difference between slow and heavy.
-Most professional punters would strongly argue that there is a big difference between soft and slow, or slow and heavy.
-There is even a significant difference between a Heavy 8 and Heavy 10.
+Most professional punters would strongly argue that there is a big within the same classification of Soft or Heavy.
+There is a significant difference between a Heavy 8 and a Heavy 10.
 Yet many would just mark both of those down as a heavy track run.

 Well-equipped professional punters have their own methods by which to measure the track conditions, which can vary from the official ratings.
 But anybody can start by paying attention to those official ratings It’s much better rather than simply marking a track as ‘wet’ or ‘dry’.